opengento/flyimg-akeneo/README.md

 * Storage: [Flysystem](http://flysystem.thephpleague.com/)
 * Containerisation:  Docker

-## Abstract storage with Flysystem:
+## Abstract storage with Flysystem

 Storage files based on [Flysystem](http://flysystem.thephpleague.com/) which is `a filesystem abstraction allows you to easily swap out a local filesystem for a remote one.
 Technical debt is reduced as is the chance of vendor lock-in.`